 Fashion makes the world beautiful.
 Let me share some of what I have learned about clothes for your figure type.

 Fat, thin, tall, short - the trick is not to be ashamed of your body shape but to show it off.
 We can of course wear what makes us feel good as fashion should be free.
-However, there are also proven clothing cuts and styles that make certain body shapes look better and fabulous.
+However, the ideal clothes for your figure present cuts and styles that make certain body shapes look better and fabulous.

 Are you curvy, slim, defined, muscular, tall, short, or straight?